 Christopher Banks has worked in journalism, music, and film.
-In the 90s he wrote and produced songs for band Deep Obsession, before reinventing himself as a journalist, directing and reporting for TV's Queer Nation.
-In 2005 Banks wrote and directed feature comedy Quiet Night In.
-He followed it with a series of award-winning shorts, which have been invited to gay and lesbian festivals in both NZ and North America.
+In the 90s he wrote and produced songs for chart-topping band Deep Obsession, before reinventing himself as a journalist, directing and reporting for TV's Queer Nation.
+In 2005 he wrote and directed feature comedy Quiet Night In, the tale of a writer whose night descends into disaster.
+Banks followed it with a series of award-winning shorts, which have been invited to gay and lesbian festivals in both New Zealand and North America.
+In 2012 he completed feature-length documentary Men Like Us, based on interviews exploring the lives of nine gay men.

 I only let them out at weekends, making sure they wore electronic anklets so I could keep tabs on them.
 They were a shifty lot.
 Christopher Banks on the cast of his first film Quiet Night In